|Nutritional Guidelines (per serving)|

 - 2 cups chicken stock (or salted water for a vegetarian dish)

 - 1 cup kasha (toasted buckwheat groats)

 - 1 large egg (room temperature and beaten lightly)

 Gather the ingredients.

 Melt schmaltz in a large skillet and add onions.
 Sauté over medium-low, stirring frequently until onions are turning brown.
 Using a slotted spoon, remove onions to a bowl and set aside.

-Deglaze the pan you cooked onion in with the reserved chicken stock or pasta cooking water and pour hot stock into pan with kasha, bring to a boil, stir, reduce heat to simmer, cover and cook until tender, 20 to 40 minutes.
+Deglaze the pan you cooked onion in with the reserved hot chicken stock or pasta cooking water by pouring it into the pan with the kasha.
+Stir, bring to a boil, stir again, reduce heat to simmer, cover, and cook until tender, 20 to 40 minutes.
 Toward the end of cooking, set cover slightly askew to allow any liquid to fully evaporate.

 In a large saucepan, combine onions, pasta, and kasha, mixing well.
 Season to taste.
 Reheat and serve hot as a side dish or main course.

 Where Does the Word Varnishkes Come From?

 The name varnishkes is said to have come from the Ukrainian word vareniki, which today is a filled dumpling along the lines of Jewish kreplach or Polish pierogi (pierogen in Yiddish), but was originally a rectangular noodle in Ukraine.
 And, indeed, that's what bowtie pasta is—rectangles of dough pinched in the middle.